 I pressed my forehead against the window, staring out but not really seeing.
 It seemed I was finally rid of Hattie, the little pest that she was.
 Her constant prodding and cuddling.
 All the soft and challenging things that came from having a non-sister would be gone.
 My eyes grew strangely hot the longer I thought of Hattie.
-I pushed my face harder into the window, so close it fogged up.
+I pushed my face harder against the window, so close it fogged up.
 A white screen separated me from the world, just like the one that was around my heart.

 My victory was hollow, but as for her… She’d reap the rewards soon enough.
 She was young and adorable.
-A good family would want her, but not if her mind drifted with thoughts of her defective sister.
+A good family would want her, but not if her mind drifted with thoughts of her defective “sister”.